 import the site module you want and follow the same steps.
 The filenames

-for app keys and secrets also differ by site; see each silo’s
+for app keys and secrets also differ by site; see each site’s

 file for its filenames.

-This HTTP request handler class redirects you to an OAuth-enabled site so it can ask the user to grant your app permission.
+This view class redirects you to an OAuth-enabled site so it can ask the user to grant your app permission.
 It has two useful methods:

 If you want to add OAuth scopes beyond the default one(s) needed for login, you can pass them to the